stsievert/salmon/docs/source/adaptive.rst

    async def process_answer(answer):
        db.push(answer)

-The :class:`~salmon.backend.alg.Runner` API balances the two and runs the code to `receive answers` and `process answers` in separate processes.
+The :class:`~salmon.backend.sampler.Runner` API balances the two and runs the code to `receive answers` and `process answers` in separate processes.
 `Processing the received answers` is an optimization that needs to be performed quickly because ``model.best_query`` depends on the optimization.